ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Introduction

 \section{Introduction}

-Achieving accurate 3D reconstruction from multi-view-consistent images has been an important topic since decades in computer vision and computer graphics communities.
-A 3D representation of the perceived environment is fundamental for addressing many tasks, such as scene re-lighting~\cite{zhang2023neilf}, scene editing~\cite{Zhu_2023_CVPR} and 3D object insertion for artificial data augmentation~\cite{fegr}.
+Achieving accurate 3D reconstruction from multi-view-consistent images has been an important topic in computer vision and computer graphics communities for decades.
+A 3D representation of the perceived environment is fundamental for many tasks, such as scene re-lighting~\cite{zhang2023neilf}, scene editing~\cite{Zhu_2023_CVPR} and 3D object insertion for artificial data augmentation~\cite{fegr}.